XML & ZIP: Explore Your Excel Workbooks File Structure

 Some background information about the XML format

 Before we jump in: Some background information.
 Excel files use the Open Office XML File Format.
 It’s an open standard so that also other software and developers can easily access your files.
 It’s documented well (the core document has more than 5,000 PDF pages).
-If you are interested: Here are the publicly available documents: http://www.ecma-international.org/publications/standards/Ecma-376.htm
+For your reference – here are the publicly available documents: http://www.ecma-international.org/publications/standards/Ecma-376.htm

 Each Excel workbook contains of a bunch of folders and XML files.
 XML stand for Extented Markup Language.
 It works with opening and closing tags, e.g. <car name>BMW</car name> and looks similar to HTML.
 The good thing about this: You can (comparatively) easy read and understand the source code.

-How to see the content of an Excel file
+How to see the content of an Excel file, including the XML structure

 There is a trick: